 - Not having enough MUFAs (monounsaturated fatty acids) in your diet (like nuts, olives, avocados)

 - Not having enough vitamin B in your diet (oatmeal, bananas, eggs, rice)

 - Too much stress

 So what are the remedies for dandruff?
 There are not only many reasons for getting dandruff but far more ways to get rid of it and prevent it from ever coming back.

 Some simple methods to try before going into using products to remove dandruff:

-Drink lots of water – For some reason this seems to be a solution to every problem, and rightfully so.
-Our body needs a certain amount of water content in it to function.
+Drink lots of water – For some reason, this seems to be a solution to every problem, and rightfully so.
+Our body needs a certain amount of moisture content in it to function.
 Water hydrates the body while acting as a detoxing agent, both reasons for which you might be having dandruff.

-Taking about universal solutions here is another one: have a proper sleep cycle.
+Taking about comprehensive solutions here is another one: have a proper sleep cycle.
 Sleep is highly essential for our body to function, and improper sleep can lead to a whole world of problems including stress.
-And as we know stress is another cause for dandruff (although dandruff is the least of your problems with too much stress).
+And as we know stress is another cause on dandruff (although dandruff is the least of your problems with too much stress).